6-Month-Old Nursing to Sleep And Refuses The Crib

+Help!
 I am a first time mom and my husband works away from home.

-I can’t handle letting him cry himself to sleep are there any other suggestions of ways to deal with these issues?Baby Help Line:
+What do I do to get him to sleep longer at night and also in his crib without nursing him?
+I can’t handle letting him cry himself to sleep; are there any other suggestions of ways to deal with these issues?Baby Help Line:

-I think you did completely right to take your baby to your bed at 3 months!
+I think you did completely right to bring your baby to your bed at 3 months!
 This way you both probably got more and better sleep and nothing is really more important when you have a newborn baby.

 Now, if you want to help him learn how to fall asleep without nursing, here are a few things you can do:

-First of all, make sure that your baby eats enough during the day.
+- First of all, make sure that your baby eats enough during the day.
 6 months is a growth spurt and many babies sleep really bad at this age.
-So fill him up ƒº and give his sleep training a month before you evaluate it.
+So fill him up and give his sleep training a month before you evaluate it.

 - Let your baby sleep with dad.
 This might be hard in your case, as your husband works away from home.
-But if he is ever home for a long weekend or a vacation, have your baby sleep with him instead of you.
+But if he is ever home for a long weekend, have your baby sleep with him instead of you.
 Make it your husband’s job to soothe your baby by rocking him, giving him the pacifier patting him or whatever works.
 I’ve tried this and I know several other moms too that have been very surprised with how fast their baby has learned to fall asleep without the breast.

 You don’t even have to stop nursing him completely at night.
 When we did this with our daughter, we decided that my husband would try for 5 minutes, then she would be allowed to nurse.
 Within three days our daughter went from waking up every hour to twice a night.
 One month later she slept through the night.